pjekel/cbtree/documentation/StoreModels.md

 > Called when an error occured.

 *childrenLists:* String[] (optional)
-> Array of property names of the *parentItem* identifying the childrens lists from
+> Array of property names of the *parentItem* identifying the children lists from
 > which the children are fetched.
 If omitted, all entries in the models *childrenAttrs*
 > property are used in which case all children are returned.

 *********************************************
 #### getIcon( item ) ####
-> Get the icon for item from the store if the *iconAttr* property of the model is
+> If the *iconAttr* property of the model is set, get the icon for *item* from
-> set.
+> the store otherwise *undefined* is returned.

 *item:* data.item
 > A valid dojo.data.store item.